fi-muni-statnice/masters-security/_pages/compulsory_courses/question-03.md

 - needs padding

 ### CFB
 Similar to CBC.
 Each block of plaintext is XORed with the previous ciphertext after **the previous ciphertext** is encrypted.
 The first ciphertext block is IV encrypted and then XORed with the first plaintext block.
-Be aware the decryption process uses block cipher **encryption**, as is the case with all the ciphers that XOR after the encryption (CFB, OFB, CTR).
+Be aware the decryption process uses block cipher **encryption**, as is the case with all the ciphers that XOR after the encryption of the IV/previous ciphertext (CFB, OFB, CTR).

 ![cfb-encryption](/masters-security/assets/CFB_encryption.svg 'CFB mode encryption')
 ![cfb-decryption](/masters-security/assets/CFB_decryption.svg 'CFB mode decryption')